 Moving home can be an incredibly stressful experience.
-Your life gets packed into boxes, driven across town, and unpacked again in an unfamiliar environment.
-It’s disruptive, tiring, and often emotionally draining too.
-However, with some planning and organisation, you can make the process smoother and less stressful.
+Your life gets packed into boxes, driven across town, and Moving home is often incredibly stressful.

-This blog provides practical tips on how to keep calm and carry on when relocating.
+This blog provides practical tips on how to achieve this.

 Why is moving house so stressful?